 - Imaging Department Observation (3 hours minimum) if available due to observation restrictions.

 - Willingness to submit to a criminal background check upon program acceptance

-- Upon program acceptance, the student will undergo a complete physical, drug screen and tobacco screen.
-If the student fails the physical, drug screen or tobacco screen, he or she will be released from the program.
+- Upon program acceptance, the student will undergo a complete physical, drug/tobacco screen, and proof of COVID vaccination.
+If the student fails the physical or drug/tobacco screen, or proof of COVID vaccination, they will be released from the program.

 Please Note: Students are required to have an associate’s degree or higher or be eligible to receive an associate’s degree or higher upon completion of the program.

 Applications are accepted until January 31st for the class starting in August the same year.
 Responsibility lies with the applicant to ensure the program receives all listed materials on or before the deadline.
 Information received after the January 31st deadline will not be considered for that year’s enrollment (no exceptions).

 Applications are considered complete when the school has received all of the following information:

 - $35.00 dollar non-refundable application fee

 - Completed application form (which includes the observation form)

 - Official transcripts from all high schools and colleges listed on the application.